 Demystifying Property Cycles

-In this post, we will answer some of the basic questions commonly asked about the property cycle and hopefully place you in a better position to capitalise in the long term.
+In this post, we will answer some of the basic questions commonly asked about the property cycle and hopefully place you in a better position to make an informed purchasing decision.

 So more property is brought to the market and the laws of basic economics – supply and demand take over.
 What follows is a correction in the market which is seen as a plateau in property prices, and sometimes a decrease until demand catches up with supply.

 There are several main drivers that consistently influence a property cycle.
 These drivers include:

 Population Growth.
 It is of course the actual number of people who live in any area which affects the supply and demand for property.
 And the longevity of that population staying in the area and continuing to grow.

 Employment.
 The availability of jobs is a major influence as people often move closer to where they can work.
 Without a stable income, the cost of owning or renting a property is simply not affordable for most of us.
 As people move to where jobs are being created, the increased demand diminishes the supply of property.
 This, in turn, starts to push prices up and as more buyers enter the market prices begin to rise.

 WHAT DOES A TYPICAL RESIDENTIAL PROPERTY CYCLE LOOK LIKE?

 In very basic terms, the normal cycle consists of very strong market conditions, often referred to as an upswing, followed by a downturn which is then followed by a recovery.
 The peak is the time when confidence is at its highest.